 How to Make Homemade Pumpkin Pie Liqueur

-- Place the water, sugar, and brown sugar in a saucepan over med-high heat and bring to a boil while whisking.
+- Place the water, sugar, and brown sugar in a saucepan over medium-high heat and bring it to a boil while whisking.

 - Add the remaining ingredients, except the rum, and turn down the heat.
 Simmer, whisking occasionally, for 30 minutes.

 - Remove the mixture from the heat, stir in the rum, and allow the mixture to cool for about an hour.

 - Pour the liqueur into a sealable bottle or jar.
 Store the pumpkin pie liqueur in a cool location for 2-3 days to allow the flavors to blend.